 - V-Beam Laser is a pulsed-dye, skin resurfacing laser that has long been popular among patients looking to reduce the appearance of redness and pigmentation on the surface of the skin.
 Recent studies have confirmed that the V-Beam Laser is a safe and successful treatment to reduce the redness and hyperpigmentation of melasma, specifically, helping patients to restore their skin.

 Which sunscreen should patients with melasma use?

-When choosing a sunscreen for patients with melasma, it is best to use an SPF of 30 or higher.
+When choosing a sunscreen for patients with melasma, it is best to use an SPF of 50 or higher.
 In addition, Dr. Green recommends a combination of a chemical and a physical sunblock.
 Melasma patients are much more sensitive to the sun and layering both types of sunscreens can provide you with the best possible sun protection.
-Physical sunscreen, also called mineral sunscreen, create a physical barrier on the skin which filters out and defects the damaging UV rays.
+Physical sunscreen, also called mineral sunscreen, creates a physical barrier on the skin which filters out and defends from the damaging UV rays.
 Physical sunblocks generally contain titanium dioxide or zinc oxide.